tiaotiao/mapstruct/README.md

 > func **Map2Struct**(m maps[string]interface{}, s interface{}) (error)

-> func **Struct2Map**(s interface{}) map[string]interface{}

-Map2Struct() converts a map into a struct.
+Map2Struct() converts a map to struct.
 You can custom how the fields of the struct match the keys in the map in a very simple way.
 You can also specify a default value or report an error if the key is not found.

+> func **Struct2Map**(s interface{}) map[string]interface{}

 Struct2Map(), on the contrary, converts a struct into a map.
 This function is less powerful, honestly, but it's also helpful in some situations.